millerk22/emc2-labs/EMC2-Labs-Fall/lab12.rst

 "If all you have is a hammer, everything looks like a nail." - Abraham Maslow
 -----------------------------------------------------------------------------

-Recursion is perfectly suited for certain cases, but be careful to not overuse it for all cases.
+Recursion is perfectly suited for certain cases, but be careful to not overuse it.
+This table has some of the benefits and downsides of recursion and iteration.

 .. list-table::

-   :widths: 50 50
+   :widths: 33 34 33
    :header-rows: 1

    * - Feature
      - Recursion
      - Iteration (for or while loops)
    * - **Code Attributes**
      - Tends to have shorter and simpler code
      - Sometimes easier to write
    * - **Efficiency**
      - Less efficient
      - Frequently more efficient
    * - **Use Cases**
      - Good for when you don't know how big something is (think the restaurant example)
      - Good for simple, repetitive tasks

 Recursion is a very difficult topic to understand when first starting out, so don't worry if you have trouble grasping it.